 - 1. Establish a procedure for managing accidents in school which require First Aid treatment at the point of need (loss of consciousness, head bumps, broken bones, choking from food, cuts, burns) - 1.
 Name all employees, qualified for First Aid (have at least one qualified person on each school site when children are present), make arrangements to provide training and keep a record of that training.
 Update training every three years. - 2.
 Report, record and, if possible, investigate accidents (children's, employee's or visitor's accidents).
-Inform parents of accident. - 3.
+Inform parents of the accident. - 3.
 Provide information to employees on the arrangement of First Aid Kit and Body Fluids Spillage kit - 4.
 Provide arrangements for children with particular medical conditions (asthma, epilepsy, diabetes, cystic fibrosis) - 5.
 Hygiene procedures for dealing with the spillage of blood and body fluids (urine, vomit, excrement) - 6.
 Provide guidance on when to call an ambulance. - 7.
 Provide the name of a local or national authority responsible for collecting information on diseases or dangerous occurrences.

-Procedures for managing accidents in school and during off site activities staff should act in a designated manner, which will lead to personal safety and the safety of the children.
+Procedures for managing accidents in school and during off site activities

-In a case of an emergency (loss of consciousness, possible spinal injury, severe burns, seizure, shock, possible internal bleeding (chest, abdomen, pelvis, thigh), massive bleeding, head injury, poisoning), the whole school
+In a case of an emergency (loss of consciousness, possible spinal injury, severe burns, seizure, shock, possible internal bleeding (chest, abdomen, pelvis, thigh), massive bleeding, head injury, poisoning), the whole school staff should act in a designated manner, which will lead to personal safety and the safety of the children.